 Who has time to write blog posts for your already-busy business?
 You do have time.
-If you don’t, then you should outsource.
+If you don’t, then you should outsource but that’s another blog post.
 That said, scheduling your time is a good way to ensure it gets done.

 You have a business.
 It has a website.
 You know you need to publish articles for your blog but you don’t.
 Why?
-Usually it is because of a lack of time management or reluctancy to delegate or outsource.
+Usually, it is because of a lack of time management or reluctance to delegate or outsource.
 Let’s talk about the former.